 Members are reminded of their obligations to report and make contributions for employees who work in the ACT building and construction industry.

-Employers are required to pay a levy contribution to the ACT Long Service Leave Authority at the rate of 2.1% of gross ordinary wages of those employees (excluding apprentices).
+Employers are required to pay a levy contribution to the ACT Leave at the rate of 2.35% of gross ordinary wages of those employees (excluding apprentices).
 Employers are also required to submit quarterly returns reporting: eligible workers, the number of days worked, the gross ordinary wages in relation to those days worked and any commencement/termination dates that apply for employees during that quarter.

 What is the benefit of the Scheme?